-Somali-born women constitute one of the largest groups of immigrant women of childbearing age in Sweden(2), after more than two decades of political instability in Somalia.
-Of all immigrant women, they are known to be at high risk of maternal and perinatal morbidity and mortality both in Sweden(3-5) and internationally(6).
-The reasons are complex and include both pre- and post-migration factors.
-Insufficient health care provision and low socioeconomic conditions in the country of origin influence women's health status (7).
-After migration to Sweden, later and lower attendance for antenatal care (8), and poorer experiences of maternity care(9) have been reported.
-Language difficulties and lack of familiarity with care systems, and discrimination and sub-optimal care are contributing factors(3, 10,11).
-Furthermore, higher rates of anaemia, insufficient weight gain and infants born small for gestational age(8) indicate that Somali women are not sufficiently reached by advice about prevention or treatment.
-Lower attendance at childbirth and parent education classes among immigrant women has also been found, with classes most often held in Swedish(12).
+Correspondence to Dr Ulrika Byrskog; uby@du.se include both premigration and postmigration factors.
+Insufficient healthcare provision and low socioeconomic conditions in the country of origin influence women's health status.
+After migration to Sweden, later and lower attendance for antenatal care and poorer experiences of maternity care have been reported.
+Language difficulties and lack of familiarity with care systems and discrimination and suboptimal care are contributing factors.
+Furthermore, higher rates of anaemia, insufficient weight gain and infants born small for gestational age indicate that Somali women are not sufficiently reached by advice about prevention or treatment.
+Lower attendance at childbirth and parent education classes among immigrant women has also been found, with classes most often held in Swedish.

 Few measures have been taken in Sweden to reduce barriers to maternity care for immigrant women or to better meet their care needs.
 Furthermore, few studies have investigated how care might be designed in ways that are both attractive and acceptable to immigrant women and to midwives who are the main providers of care during pregnancy and childbirth.
-Respect, communication, community knowledge and care tailored to women's circumstances and needs have been proposed as central components in quality maternity care(13).
+Respect, communication, community knowledge and care tailored to women's circumstances and needs have been proposed as central components in quality maternity care.
 In line with this, a systematic review in five countries highlighted that immigrant women want the same things from care as non-immigrant women: care should be of high quality and safe, with adequate information and support and attentive to individual needs.
-The review also found however, that immigrant women consistently reported experiencing additional challenges, including communication difficulties, lack of familiarity with health care systems and discrimination(10).
+The review also found however, that immigrant women consistently reported experiencing additional challenges, including communication difficulties, lack of familiarity with healthcare systems and discrimination.

 Language barriers, marginalisation and prevailing cultural stereotypes pose challenges in designing, implementing and evaluating innovative care models including, rather than excluding, immigrants.
 These factors need to be carefully addressed before widespread change of new models of care are introduced.
-Participatory approaches have shown promising results(14-16) and reduce the risk of enhancing marginalisation.
-Focus on communication and meaningful dialogue throughout intervention design, recruitment, data collection, implementation and evaluation is valuable (15).
+Participatory approaches have shown promising results14-16 and reduce the risk of enhancing marginalisation.
+Focus on communication and meaningful dialogue throughout intervention design, recruitment, data collection, implementation and evaluation is valuable.

-In Sweden, the care of pregnant women during normal pregnancies is provided at community-based ANC clinics by registered midwives, based on national and regional guidelines(17).
-Included are 8-10 pregnancy check-ups free of charge, traditionally offered through individual appointments (30 minutes) with the same midwife throughout the pregnancy.
+In Sweden, the care of pregnant women during normal pregnancies is provided at community-based ANC clinics by registered midwives, based on national and regional guidelines.
+Included are 8-10 pregnancy check-ups free of charge, traditionally offered through individual appointments (30 min) with the same midwife throughout the pregnancy.
 Extra visits are booked and specialised medical referrals are made when needed.
-Parent education including preparation for childbirth and parenting is provided during the individual appointments or in groups/classes, mainly in Swedish and often focusing on first time parents.
+Parent education including preparation for childbirth and parenting is provided during the individual appointments or in groups/classes, mainly in Swedish and often focusing on first-time parents.
 Partners are encouraged to participate.